stanley2058/KMamiz/envoy/wasm/README.md

 ## Deployment

-1. Run the `build.sh` first then build KMamiz, the `KMamizEnvoyFilter.wasm` file will be exposed on `/wasm/KMamizEnvoyFilter.wasm`.
+1. First, run the `build.sh` script then build KMamiz, the `KMamizEnvoyFilter.wasm` file will be exposed on `/wasm/KMamizEnvoyFilter.wasm`.

 ## Development